google/yggdrasil-decision-forests/documentation/rtd/cli_user_manual.md

 The **logging directory** of a learner is an optional directory that specifies where the learner exports information about the learning process.
-This information is learner specific and can be composed of plots, tables and HTML reports, and helps one to understand the model.
+This information is learner specific and can be composed of plots, tables and HTML reports, and helps one understand the model.
 The logging directory of a learner does not have any defined structure as different learners can export different types of information.